Skip to main content

 • SHA1 - Common in older detection systems

-• SHA256 - Primary identifier for deduplication and lookup
+• SHA256 - Primary identifier for lookup and threat-intel searches

 3